The Bell Pool Villa Resort Phuket - ฿-1 (7 Night Phuket Sandbox Hotel)

-Boekingsverzoeken brengen u op een geprioriteerde manier direct contact met de The Bell Pool Villa Resort Phuket The Bell Pool Villa Resort Phuket zal de betaling rechtstreeks van u innen.
+Запросы на бронирование предоставляют вам прямой контакт с The Bell Pool Villa Resort Phuket в приоритетном порядке, и The Bell Pool Villa Resort Phuket будет получать оплату напрямую от вас.

 Cancellation Policy: Cxl > 48h before arrival: no charge, full refund. - Cxl < 48h before arrival: full charge, no refund.